Railway electrification: Standard frequency alternating current

-25 kV AC is used at 60 Hz on some US lines, in Saudi Arabia, western Japan, South Korea and Taiwan; and at 50 Hz in a number of European countries, India, eastern Japan, countries that used to be part of the Soviet Union, on high-speed lines in much of Western Europe (including countries that still run conventional railways under DC but not in countries using 16.7 Hz, see above).
+AC power is used at 60 Hz in North America (excluding the aforementioned 25 Hz network), Saudi Arabia, western Japan, South Korea, and Taiwan; and at 50 Hz in a number of European countries, India, eastern Japan, Russia and Eastern Europe, on high-speed lines in much of Western and Central Europe (including countries that still run conventional railways under DC but not in countries using 16.7 Hz, see above).
+Most systems like this operate at 25 kV, although 12.5 kV sections exist in the United States, and 20 kV is used on some lines in Japan.
 On "French system" HSLs, the overhead line and a "sleeper" feeder line each carry 25 kV in relation to the rails, but in opposite phase so they are at 50 kV from each other; autotransformers equalize the tension at regular intervals.

 Three-phase alternating current

 Various railway electrification systems in the late nineteenth and twentieth centuries utilised three-phase, rather than single-phase electric power delivery due to ease of design of both power supply and locomotives.
-These systems could either use standard network frequency and three power cables, or reduced frequency, which allowed for return-phase line to be third rail, rather than an additional overhead wire.
+These systems could either use standard network frequency and three power cables, or reduced frequency, which allowed for the return-phase line to be the third rail, rather than an additional overhead wire.